okenk/shrimp/README.md

 -   CMSI_symposium_plots.R: presentation style figures used for several talks

--   consolidate_length_data.R: consolidate length data from annual spreadsheets in Data/shrimp_length_files and Data/allshrimp.xlsx into a single csv file used for growth model
+-   consolidate_length_data.R: consolidate length data from annual spreadsheets in Data/shrimp_length_files and Data/allshrimp.xlsx into a single csv file used for growth model.
+STEP 1 OF ANALYSIS

 -   growth_model.rds: potentially delete